margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I believe it's important to live from a place of authenticity and remember what resonates from within one's heart and not let oneself be in bondage to other people.

 ## Relationship to Individual and Society ##
 * Started learning a new language more deeply that part of the country speaks.
 Appreciated working in a diversity and inclusion business in Washington, DC.
-Learning to relate to technology better.
+Learning to relate to technology better
-* Healed racism and started to realize that everyone is individual and distinct.
+* Healed racism and started to realize that everyone is individual and distinct
-* Appreciated authenticity in my first job for 3 years with an entrepreneur, and it was really a powerful experience.
+* Appreciated authenticity in my first job for 3 years with an entrepreneur, and it was really a powerful experience
+* Rocky relationship to technology and social media and email that I need to improve

 <br>